kitabisa/buroq/README.md

 # go-bootstrap
-this is a bootstrap service build with GO for our cookie cutter
+this is a bootstrap service build with GO for our cookie cutter.

+just build it and run. `localhost:3000/health_check` will give you response `200 OK`:

 ## DB driver
     * [mysql] (https://github.com/go-sql-driver/mysql)